 The Center works with partners throughout the Graduate Center to design and co-host public lectures and conversations, which take place throughout the year.
 These events feature eminent scholars, elected officials, policy-makers, business leaders, and activists working on inequality from multiple angles.

 The Center also serves as a venue for research conferences.
-On July 17-19, 2017, the Center will host the next biennial conference of the Society for the Study of Economic Inequality (ECINEQ).
-The ECINEQ conference will bring 200-300 scholars to the Graduate Center for a three-day conference on economic inequality.
+The Center hosted the Seventh Meeting of the Society for the Study of Economic Inequality (ECINEQ) on July 17-19, 2017.
+The ECINEQ conference brought more than 250 scholars to the Graduate Center for a three-day conference on economic inequality.

 Stone Center faculty teach an array of Graduate Center courses related to inequality; these courses are typically listed or cross-listed in the political science, sociology, and economics programs.